thubamamba/SocialHub-MSc-Assignment/documentation/Pseudocode.md

         - JOIN posts with users table
         - COUNT likes for each post
         - COUNT comments for each post
-        - CHECK if current user has liked each post
+        - CHECK if current user has liked each post (if logged in)
         - ORDER by creation date descending

     GET current user data if logged in

     DISPLAY page structure:
+        SHOW carousel with featured images for all users SHOW posts feed with all retrieved posts for all users SHOW search bar in navigation (available to all users)

         IF user is logged in THEN
             SHOW left sidebar with user profile summary SHOW post creation form in main feed
             SHOW interactive like/comment buttons on posts
+            SHOW right sidebar with suggested users
         ELSE
-            HIDE user-specific elements
+            HIDE user-specific elements (post creation, sidebars)
             SHOW login modal and register link
+            SHOW posts in read-only mode
         END IF

-        SHOW carousel with featured images
-        SHOW posts feed with all retrieved posts
-        SHOW right sidebar with suggested users

     FOR each post in posts feed:
         DISPLAY post content and image if present